 Conditions: Atherton MTB Park trails range from beginners level to difficult, and should be ridden according to individual skills and experience levels.

-The initial section involves regaining the Atherton Rail Trail on the north side of town, for a fast ride to the northern outskirts of Tolga Township.
-The route then veers eastwards for the Kauri-Tinaroo Rd road, following zig-zags left and right on a network of narrow, dirt and bitumen back roads servicing local agricultural properties.
-While apparently flat, there is a slight rise to a low crest and strong headwinds may be encountered.
-Once again, distant vistas may include views of Queensland’s two highest mountains.
-Note also the more proximate massif roughly to the north-east, the objective soon for the ride to traverse its low foothills, followed by the eventual and continuous descent into Mareeba.
-Before that however, a lovely morning tea break in Tinaroo.
-Late lunch at Rotary Park in Mareeba, where bikes are loaded to trailers.
+Late lunch is at Rotary Park in Mareeba, where bikes are loaded to trailers.
 The Savannahlander train is boarded 400 metres away, down Railway Ave and departs at 3 pm.
 The train journey offers the opportunity to relax with a drink and enjoy the scenery.
-The train stops at the scenic township of Kuranda and the spectacular Barron Falls and Gorge, before descending down the edge of the Gorge before reaching cairns.
+The train stops at the scenic township of Kuranda and the spectacular Barron Falls and Gorge, before descending down the edge of the gorge on its way to Cairns.
 This is a great engineering feat with many tunnels and stunning views into the gorge.
 The train will let us off very close to CAFNEC so it will be a short walk to the bikes, your luggage and light refreshments.
-Riders can then ride to your accommodation and we will arrange to transport your luggage if you wish.
+Riders can then ride to their accommodation and we will arrange to transport your luggage if you wish.